Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Small area of southwest coastal Colombia, South America.
 Scientists have been unable to determine the exact true geographic range of the golden poison frogs because of the risks of surveying land owned by the Colombian drug cartels.

-They live at elevations of 100-200 m (328-656 ft) above sea level in lowland rain forest with steep rocky terrain and where the forest is broken by a stream, and in an area that receives about 5 m (16 ft) of rainfall annually.
+They live at elevations of 100 to 200 m (328-656 ft) above sea level in lowland rain forest with steep rocky terrain and where the forest is broken by a stream, and in an area that receives about 5 m (16 ft) of rainfall annually.
 They prefer a temperature of about 26o C (80o F) and a relative humidity of 80-90 percent.

 Golden poison frogs have four long slender legs that end in four toes that are not webbed.
 The toes have tiny disks called toe tips.
 The tips are larger in males than in females.
 A unique characteristic that distinguishes them from other poison dart frogs is a bony teeth-like plate in the upper jaw.
 Depending on the microgeographic region the frogs live in, their coloration, usually a uniform metallic golden yellow, can also be deep orange or a metallic silver-green sometimes described as mint green.
 Some adults have black markings on the snout and toes.
 Juveniles are black with a pair of gold stripes along the sides of the back and underbody.